darrylcousins/django-admin-bootstrapped3/README.rst

 django-admin-bootstrapped
 =========================

-A Django admin theme using Twitter Bootstrap.
+A Django admin theme using `Bootstrap <http://getbootstrap.com>`_.
 It doesn't need any kind of modification on your side, just add it to the installed apps.

 Credits